astropy/pyvo/docs/pyvo/registry_access.rst

 In the previous chapter, :ref:`data-access`, we introduced the *Service classes* (e.g. :py:class:`~pyvo.dal.sia.SIAService`).
-These are classes whose instances represent a particular service, and its most important function is to provide remember the base URL for the service to allow us to query it without having to pass around the URL directly.
+These are classes whose instances represent a particular service, and its most important function is to remember the base URL for the service and allow us to query it without having to pass around the URL directly.
 Further, in the section, :ref:`service-objects`, we saw how we can create service objects directly from a registry search record.
 Here's a refresher example, based on the NVSS example from the